Ben

-Unsurprisingly, this bit of the site is all about me.
+Unsurprisingly, this bit of the site is all about me, Ben Aston.
 And if you’re here by accident, now is probably a good time to leave.
-This is a place, much like Pandora’s box, in which all kinds of surprises can be found.
+This is this Wild West of the interwebsuperhighway.

 Additionally, this site performs an important role keeping hoi polloi updated with all the latest ‘Ben Aston’ developments.
 Informative and amusing it may be, thought provoking - not really; serious definitely not.
 Please peruse this site with chips and a large pinch of salt.